top of page

 Cluanie went on to qualify for four Retriever Championships in succession in 2016, 2017, 2018 and 2019 by winning 5 more Open Field Trials and was awarded 15 places in Open Field Trials.

-In 2018 Cluanie was selected to represent England in the Gundog team and we won both of the International events at the Scottish and English Game Fairs.
+Cluanie was selected to represent England in the Gundog team from 2018 to 2021, and was in the winning team on many occasions in the Internationals at the Scottish and English Game Fairs.

 Ex FTW Birdsgreen Griffon (who is by FTCh Mansengreen Diesel of Birdsgreen), and by FTW Garrethall Quip (by FTCh Waterford Fergus), it is a well planned pedigree with 27 Field Trial Champions behind it.